maelou363/house_wars/README.md

 # Testing

 * In testing and thinking of the final flow of application is when it occured to me that I'd like to give the user the option to access a navigation menu.
 This led me to intially begin building a navbar but what I decided was to create a FAQ below our calculator that takes up just 10% of the
-* FAQ button was not entirely clickable.
-Only if the area directly around the text.
-I added an onclick in the div surrounding the button to allow that entire area to be clickable.
-*

 ## Testing Responsiveness